Denise Robins: Recognition

+Legacy

+During her long career as a writer, from about 1917 until her death in 1985, Robins certainly wrote more than one hundred and sixty books.
+She was dubbed by the Daily Graphic "the queen of romantic fiction".
+Joseph McAleer has described Robins as "the recognised mistress of the punishing kiss device.

 At the time of her death in 1985, Robins's books had been translated into fifteen languages and had sold more than one hundred million copies.
 In 1984, they were borrowed more than one and a half million times from British libraries.
 Among her best-selling works were House of the Seventh Cross, Khamsin and Dark Corridor.
 In October 2011 the first dozen of her novels were released in e-book format.
+The novel Emily by Jilly Cooper has been compared to Robins' works.